 Croquet is the thinking-person's sport: a competitive game of strategy and skill enjoyed by players across the world - young and old, male and female.

-There are two main codes of the game: Association Croquet (AC), and Golf Croquet (GC) - governed by Laws and Rules set by our national governing body, The Croquet Association
+There are two main codes of the game: Association Croquet (AC), and Golf Croquet (GC) - governed by Laws and Rules set by our national governing body, Croquet England

 Both forms are played competitively at club, national and international level.
 Croquet suits people of any gender and any age (though we accept members from the age of 10).
 Contrary to its public image, croquet is a skilful and complex game, but the handicapping system means that players of all abilities may play against each other.